Table of contents

 The agent is now installed on the SAP server but no protection modules are active.
 To enable protection, you need to add the SAP server to Workload Security.

-Add SAP server to Workload Security and activate the agent
+Add SAP server to Workload Security and activate Deep Security Agent

 To add the SAP server, open the Workload Security console and on the Computers tab, click New.
 There are several ways to add the server, including synchronization with Microsoft Active Directory, VMware vCenter, Amazon Web Services, or Microsoft Azure.
 You can also add the computer using an FQDN or IP address.
 For detailed instructions, see About adding computers.